-Note: Money in science fiction can be tricky business.
+Note: Money in science fiction can be a tricky business.
 In Star Trek we are told the Federation operates within a moneyless “New World Economy” but when you get to Deep Space Nine we find out that many worlds use gold-pressed latinum for currency, yet it’s never explained how people in the Federation who work in moneyless economy get hold of such currency.
-In this episode of Battlestar Galactica we see Starbuck trying to pay for the grain with a bag full of currency from various worlds including the Colonies, but wouldn’t the complete destruction of the Colonies mean that their currency would be completely worthless?
-Sure this backwater planet may be unaware of this fact, but without some kind of central bank how is any currency’s value monitored?
+In this episode of Battlestar Galactica we see Starbuck trying to pay for the grain with a bag full of currency, from various worlds including the Colonies, but wouldn’t the complete destruction of the Colonies mean that their currency would be completely worthless?
+Sure this backwater planet may be unaware of this fact, but without some kind of central banking system how is any currency’s value monitored?

 Bogan places Starbuck’s currency on some kind of computer scanner that tallies the worth of the coins, but where exactly is that computer getting its updates from?
-This world’s technology is completely inconsistent; the people of Serenity have breach loaded rifles that are shown to be almost useless against the Borays, the Borays themselves ride camels and throws spears, so who in the hell brought that very advanced money scanner into town?
+This world’s technology is completely inconsistent; the people of Serenity have breach loaded rifles, that are shown to be almost useless against the Borays, and the Borays themselves ride camels and throws spears, so who in the hell brought that very advanced money scanner into town?

-The level of lazy writing reached in this episode is staggering and clearly shows that Glen A. Larson has given no thought to the worlds he’s created.
+The level of lazy writing reached in this episode is staggering, and clearly shows that Glen A. Larson has given no thought to the worlds he’s created.
 Eight episodes in and we’ve already had two “Space Westerns” and an episode that ripped off three different war movies.
 No real sense of continuity holds these episodes together, with only Baltar randomly popping up to be villainous between encounters with space Irish and space cowboys.
-The only positive side to this complete lack of continuity is that Adama’s love affair with Siress Belloby is immediately forgotten and she is never seen again.
+The only positive side to this complete lack of continuity is that Adama’s love affair with Siress Belloby is immediately forgotten, and she is never seen again.